irmingw/mostify-ui/docs/bases/button.md

 Among them, buttons also have attribute control states, such as disabled, loading in progress, etc.

-<MAlert showIcon title="Tips !">Button Support water ripple effect, making the feedback effect more obvious</MAlert>
+<MAlert showIcon title="Tips">Button Support water ripple effect, making the feedback effect more obvious</MAlert>

 ## Type